 - Vegetables – onion, carrots, celery, garlic

-- Chicken – boneless breasts, thighs or a mix of the two
+- Chicken – boneless skinless breasts, chicken thighs or a mix of the two.

-- Chicken Stock – make your own bone broth in an Instant Pot.
+- Chicken Stock – make your own homemade broth in an Instant Pot.

 - Spices – salt and pepper